ad0409/open-laboratory-environment/README.md

 # ROS based 3-axis Traversing System
 ## Quick Information
-repository for an open source based analysis tool
+repository for an open source based analysis tool for detailed information have a look at the [wiki](https://github.com/ad0409/ultimaker/wiki).

 - [x] setup connection between UP2 and Ulti